-Get helpful articles, like this one: When You’re Invited To a Racist Birthday Party – Scripts For Handling White Fragility and sneak-peek access to book lists in progress, such as how to use kids books to examine food, connection, and culture.
+Get helpful articles, like When You’re Invited To a Racist Birthday Party – Scripts For Handling White Fragility and sneak-peek access to book lists in progress, such as how to use kids books to examine food, connection, and culture.

 You can access our full library of archives, articles, reading guides, and other shenanigans when you join the Patreon community.
 Every new member helps me smash the kyriarchy while I feed my kids 🙂